Helsinki: Population

 At 53 percent of the population, women form a greater proportion of Helsinki residents than the national average of 51 percent.
-Helsinki's population density of 2,739.36 people per square kilometre makes Helsinki the most densely-populated city in Finland.
+Helsinki's population density of 3,147 people per square kilometre makes Helsinki the most densely populated city in Finland.
 The life expectancy for men and women is slightly below the national averages: 75.1 years for men as compared to 75.7 years, 81.7 years for women as compared to 82.5 years.

 Helsinki has experienced strong growth since the 1810s, when it replaced Turku as the capital of the Grand Duchy of Finland, which later became the sovereign Republic of Finland.
 The city continued its growth from that time on, with an exception during the Finnish Civil War.
 From the end of World War II up until the 1970s there was a massive exodus of people from the countryside to the cities of Finland, in particular Helsinki.
 Between 1944 and 1969 the population of the city nearly doubled from 275,000 to 525,600.

 In the 1960s, the population growth of Helsinki began to decrease, mainly due to a lack of housing.
 Some residents began to move to the neighbouring cities of Espoo and Vantaa, resulting in increased population growth in both municipalities.
 Espoo's population increased ninefold in sixty years, from 22,874 people in 1950 to 244,353 in 2009.
 Vantaa saw an even more dramatic change in the same time span: from 14,976 in 1950 to 197,663 in 2009, a thirteenfold increase.
-These population changes prompted the municipalities of Greater Helsinki into more intense cooperation in areas such as public transportation – resulting in the foundation of HSL – and waste management.
+These population changes prompted the municipalities of metropolitan area into more intense cooperation in areas such as public transportation – resulting in the foundation of HSL – and waste management.
 The increasing scarcity of housing and the higher costs of living in the capital region have pushed many daily commuters to find housing in formerly rural areas, and even further, to cities such as Lohja, Hämeenlinna, Lahti, and Porvoo.

-In 2015, there were about 3,500 homeless people in Helsinki.
-About a thousand of them are foreigners.
-700 of the homeless are under the age of 25, which is 400 less than in 2013.
-According to Taru Neiman, Head of Housing Support in Helsinki, homelessness has decreased because there are more places in temporary housing units than before.
-In 2015, there were more than 800 places in Helsinki's housing units and the queuing times were on average one year.

 Language

-Finnish and Swedish are the official languages of Helsinki.
-77.1% of the citizens speak Finnish as their native language.
-5.6% speak Swedish.
-The remaining 17.3% of the population speaks a native language other than Finnish or Swedish.
-The fastest growing languages are Arabic and Somali.
-Just 64 people speak the Sami languages as their mother tongue, though 527 people are of Sami background.
-93 Tatar speakers live in Helsinki, nearly half of Finland's total Tatar speakers.